Sources for Top Charities page

-Each research staff member contributes about 2,000 hours per year (46 weeks at 40 hours per week).
+Each research staff member contributes about 1,840 hours per year (40 hours per week multiplied by 46 weeks, accounting for holidays and time off).
 We assume that one-quarter of their time is spent on non-research work, such as staff meetings.
-We thus roughly estimate that they collectively conduct more than 40,000 hours of research per year (27 staff multiplied by 2,000 hours per year multiplied by 75% of time on research).
+We thus roughly estimate that they collectively conduct more than 50,000 hours of research per year (37 staff multiplied by 1,840 hours per year multiplied by 75% of time on research).

 Impact of malaria